Linuxfabrik/monitoring-plugins/check-plugins/podman-stats/README.md

 ### Timeout while running a Podman command

-``Timeout after 8s while running `podman stats --no-stream --format {{json .}}` (user: `root`).``
+``Timeout after 8s while running `podman stats --no-stream --format {{json .}}`.``

-The container engine did not answer within `--timeout`. `podman stats` has to query every running container, so a host running many containers, or an engine busy with other work, can take longer than usual.
+The container engine did not answer within `--timeout`, which covers all Podman commands of a run together. `podman stats` has to query every running container, so a host running many containers, or an engine busy with other work, can take longer than usual.
 Run the command from the message by hand to see how long it takes, and raise `--timeout` accordingly.
 Keep it below the timeout of the monitoring system for the check command.

 ## Credits, License